mostscript/plonebuild/README.rst

 author(s) and all, except Python build, licensed under an MIT-style license (see COPYING.txt).

+Recent work and modification

     Copyright © 2018 Mostscript LLC

+Original work

     Copyright © 2010-2017 The University of Utah